miniBill/minibill.github.io/_posts/2019-10-24-advanced-elm-codecs.md

         decoder
 ```

 Let's reason about types!
-Remember, highly generic code where the types are mostly type variables is like Sudoku, you can often write it just looking at the types.
+Remember, highly generic code where the types are mostly type variables is like Sudoku, you can often understand what you need to write it just by looking at all the types.

 The ingredients are:
 * `name: String`